-We look forward to talking with you at our annual meeting on Tuesday, May 14, 2013 at our Corporate Headquarters building, located at 12th and Broadway Streets in Quincy, Illinois.
+Your Company is well positioned for the future and is looking forward to a bright, positive year in 2016.
+We have numerous opportunities and a solid base of intelligent employees that are second to none.
+The future is bright indeed.
+We look forward to talking with you at our annual meeting on Tuesday, May 10, 2016 at the Corporate Headquarters located at 12th & Broadway in Quincy, Illinois.
 The meeting will begin at 9:00 a.m.